pas-audio-server/minimal-mistakes/_pages/about.md

 The genisis of pas (perry's audio server) was the purchase of a home in which several rooms had in-wall speakers.
-These lead to a central point at which the previous home owners had a rack of receivers. ![house]
+These lead to a central point at which the previous home owners mounted a rack of receivers. ![house]

 [house]: ../assets/house.jpg
 {: }